joaomilho/what-is-programming-curry-on/README.md

 >
 > -- <cite>Douglas Crockford, on Peter Seibel, Coders at Work</cite> <sup>20</sup>

-This view has a lot to do with the fact that under the engineering discipline writing programs is a highly social enterprise and the program needs to function not only as a machine instructor but as a mean of communication between humans.
+This view has a lot to do with the fact that in the current engineering world writing programs is a highly social enterprise and the program needs to function not only as a machine instructor but as a mean of communication between humans.
 Some modern languages have as a goal to be as close to English as possible and render the code so "readable" that one can eschew comments and documentation.
 But the analogy of the activity goes as far the analogy of the object goes, and this was already established before.

 ##### No ontology